PrincetonUniversity/advanced-command-line/02_misc/README.md

 head -n 7 words.txt | paste 5words.txt
 head -n 9 words.txt | paste - - -
 ```
-Clean up `5words.txt` when you are done.
+Remove `5words.txt` when you are done.

 ## Process Substitutions
-You should be familiar with piping to chain commands together and using `-`
+You should be familiar with piping to chain commands together and using `-` as
-as a placeholder for stdin/stdout.
-However, `-` is a convention and may not
+a placeholder for stdin/stdout.
+However, `-` is a convention and may not be
-be supported and it doesn't help if you need to chain together multiple
+supported in a specific program.
+It also doesn't help if you need to chain
-commands for input.
-Consider the problem of printing from `sample.vcf` the
+together multiple commands for input.
+Consider the problem of printing from
-columns in order of CHROM, REF, ALT, POS.
-We want to run something like
+`sample.vcf` the columns in order of CHROM, REF, ALT, POS.
+We want to run
-`cut -f1,4,5,2` but have seen that doesn't work.
+something like `cut -f1,4,5,2` but have seen that doesn't work.

 We also just learned about paste, which can combine two or more files together
 so how do we pipe two cut commands into a paste command?
 You could use
-named pipes, but bash has a nice shortcut which involves process substitution.
+named pipes, but bash has a nice shortcut called process substitution.
 When you place a process in `<(CMD)` it acts as a file containing the stdout
 of `CMD`.
-Similarly, `>(CMD)` can be used for piping output.
+Similarly, `>(CMD)` can be used for piping output to a command.

 So to print our vcf, we can use
 ```